ITU-BDSA23-GROUP19/Chirp/docs/report.md

 ## Sequence of functionality/calls trough _Chirp!_

+Below is a UML sequence diagram that illustrates the flow of messages when a user sends an HTTP request to our application.
+The methods that are called are named, and tthe responses are shown as well.
+At the end of the flow the fully rendered webpage is returned to the user and the Public Timeline is shown.
 ![Illustration of the _Chirp!_ the process of going onto the website as a UML sequence diagram.](diagrams/ChirpUMLSequence.png)

 ## Missing Features & Bugs